17 people are interested

 - Participate in our flexible educational programming with the opportunity to occasionally lead workshops on special topics after consultation with The Refugee Response staff.

 - Support student's ability to navigate their school's online portal, provide homework support, and monitor their engagement with assignments and lessons.
+Work with the student on supplemental learning materials, provided by the Refugee Response.

 - Refer students to The Refugee Response staff if and when students are facing challenges that require more intensive, in-person assistance.